Gabriella439/slides/liquidhaskell/slides.md

 abs x = if x < 0 then 0 - x else x
 ```

-... then type-check the file:
+... we get the following result:

 ```haskell
 $ liquid --totality example.hs